 The growth of our business requires significant investments in new revenue equipment.
 Historically, except for acquisitions, we have been debt-free, funding revenue equipment purchases with our primary source of liquidity, cash flow provided by operating activities and proceeds from sales of used equipment.
 We entered into a line of credit during the fourth quarter of 2013, as amended on August 31, 2018, described below, to partially finance an acquisition in 2013, including the payoff of debt we assumed.
 After the original debt borrowings were paid off, following the 2013 acquisition, we have not had any debt borrowings on this line of credit.
-At March 31, 2021, we had \$148.2 million in cash and cash equivalents, no outstanding debt, and \$88.5 million available borrowing capacity on the Credit Agreement.
+At June 30, 2021, we had \$167.2 million in cash and cash equivalents, no outstanding debt, and \$88.9 million available borrowing capacity on the Credit Agreement.

 In November 2013, Heartland Express, Inc. of Iowa, (the "Borrower"), a wholly owned subsidiary of the Company, entered into a Credit Agreement with Wells Fargo Bank, National Association, (the "Bank").
 Pursuant to the Credit Agreement, the Bank provided a five-year, \$250.0 million unsecured revolving line of credit which may be used for future working capital, equipment financing, and general corporate purposes.
 The Bank's original commitment decreased to \$175.0 million on November 1, 2016 through scheduled maturity on October 31, 2018.
 However, on August 31, 2018, Borrower and the Bank entered into the First Amendment to this Credit Agreement.
 The First Amendment (i) provides for a \$100.0 million unsecured revolving line of credit (the "Revolver"), which may be used for working capital, equipment financing, permitted acquisitions, and general corporate purposes, (ii) provides an uncommitted accordion feature, which allows the Company a one-time request, at the discretion of the Bank, to increase the Revolver by up to an additional \$100.0 million, (iii) increases the letter of credit subfeature of the Credit Agreement from \$20 million to \$30 million, and (iv) extends the maturity of the Credit Agreement to August 31, 2021, subject to the Borrower's ability to terminate the commitment at any time at no additional cost to the Borrower.
+The Company is currently reviewing it's line of credit options with the current line of credit expiring August 31, 2021.